huuminhn/King-County-TTD-Project/README.md

 # Forecasting the Defendant Failure to Appear rate and the Time to Disposition of a case:

-This is  team project that research on Failure to Appear rate of defendants and time to disposition of a case in a hearing court.
+This is a team project that research on Failure to Appear rate of defendants and time to disposition of a case in a hearing court.
 Due to privacy, the original dataset and some part of the codes are not allowed to be shared.

 ---